 - 2 And for some of the more Cool and Unusual Things to do in Gdansk

-- 3 Best day trips from Gdansk
+- 3 Best day trips from Gdansk with kids

 - 4 Where to stay in Sopot

-- 5 Guide to Gdansk – Where to stay
+- 5 Guide to Gdansk – Where to stay with kids

 - 6 A guide to Gdansk food

-What to do in Gdansk with kids
+Things to do with kids in Gdansk

 Take a stroll around Old Town Gdansk